SaithV/drivers-license-az-test/README.md

 🛣️ Arizona Driver’s License Practice Tests

 Interactive web project designed to help people prepare for the Arizona MVD written test.
-This bilingual website (English & Spanish) offers the same questions found on the official MVD site — but presented in a more interactive, visual, and accessible way.
+This bilingual website (English & Spanish) offers the same questions found on the official MVD site.
+But presented in a more interactive, visual, and accessible way.

 🌐 Live Demo: https://saithv.github.io/drivers-license-az-test/

 🚗 Overview

 This project was created to support new drivers and Spanish speakers studying for the Arizona driver’s license exam.
-It provides an engaging way to practice through:
+It provides an engaging way to practice through

-	•	🔊 Sound effects and animations that make studying less stressful.
+Sound effects and animations that make studying less stressful.

-	•	🖼️ Images and visual cues to reinforce learning.
+Images and visual to reinforce learning.

-	•	🌎 English and Spanish versions for better accessibility.
+English and Spanish versions for better accessibility.

-	•	💡 Simple and intuitive design optimized for all devices.
+Simple and intuitive design optimized for all devices.

 I built this project with the goal of making driver’s license preparation more interactive and human, especially for bilingual learners in Arizona.